-Choosing the right running shoes can be a daunting task, particularly if you are a beginner or if your current trainers have not been serving you well.
-Comparing different brands of running shoes can be a useful way to narrow down what can seem like an endless number of options to choose from.
+Choosing the right running shoes can be daunting, particularly if you are a beginner or if your current trainers have not been serving you well.

-HOKA and New Balance are two of the most popular running shoe brands.
+HOKA and New Balance are two of the most popular running shoe brands out there at the moment.

 The primary difference between HOKA and New Balance running shoes is the style or type of running shoes they make.